-The purpose of this investigation was to determine the fidelity of implementation of the Istation Reading program for grades 6-8 in one mid-Atlantic school district in the United States.
+The purpose of this investigation was to determine the fidelity of implementation of the Istation Reading program in one mid-Atlantic school district in the United States.
 The research questions for the study included:

-- 1. To what degree of fidelity is the usage of the Istation Reading program being implemented in grades 6-8 in one school district for assessment and non-assessment use? - 2.
-How is the use of the Istation Reading program for grades 6-8 in the district characterized by the Fidelity of Implementation of Istation Reading Framework?
+- 1. To what degree of fidelity is the usage of the Istation Reading program being implemented in grades kindergarten through five in one school district for assessment and non-assessment use? - 2.
+How is the use of the Istation Reading program for kindergarten through fifth grade in the district characterized by the Fidelity of Implementation of Istation Reading Framework?